© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Eastern bowl barrow of a pair at crossroads east of Craike Hill, 1km NNW of Eastburn Warren Farm is a scheduled monument protected by Historic England under reference 1014873.
 View the official record →

-Eastern bowl barrow of a pair at crossroads east of Craike Hill, 1km NNW of Eastburn Warren Farm is a Bronze Age funerary monument situated in Yorkshire.
+Eastern bowl barrow of a pair at crossroads east of Craike Hill is a Neolithic or Bronze Age burial mound located approximately one kilometre north-north-west of Eastburn Warren Farm in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014873.

 Eastern bowl barrow of a pair at crossroads east of Craike Hill, 1km NNW of Eastburn Warren Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014873.